2023 Event Archive

 2023-02-18 Chris Goldfinger — The Next Great Cascadia Earthquake – How Did We Get Here?

-Dr. Chris Goldfinger, explores the relation of offshore turbidites to the paleoseismic record of the Cascadia subduction zone.
+Dr. Chris Goldfinger, explored the relation of offshore turbidites to the paleoseismic record of the Cascadia subduction zone.
 During this presentation, Chris described that submarine paleoseismology is a multidisciplinary science that allows us to reconstruct earthquake histories extending back thousands of years.
 He provided information on the use of a variety of techniques, many originally developed for petroleum exploration, to study earthquake-generated submarine deposits (turbidites).
 By correlating these deposits over broad areas and examining their sedimentological characteristics, we gain insight into recurrence intervals, fault rupture lengths, event clustering, long-term strain histories, paleo-slip characteristics, and interactions between faults.
 He compared turbidite… Read more2023-02-18 Chris Goldfinger — The Next Great Cascadia Earthquake – How Did We Get Here?

 2023-03-15 KPTZ Interview with David Williams, prelude to Seattle’s Geologic Secrets